 The Epilepsy Society helpline costs £40 per hour to run and it relies on donations to continue.
 This vital resource is needed to ensure that people aren’t left feeling isolated and alone.
 The helpline was there for me when I needed it.
 Please help to make sure that it is there for others too.

-Thank you for any gift you are able to give, my thoughts and prayers go out to you all."
+Thank you for any gift you are able to give."

 Reverend Bob Mayo